In [1]:

 (9, [1, 2, 2, 2, 2, 2, 2, 2])

 If we imagine an run looping on tree transitions labeled by [1], [0], [3], we know (from the original acceptance condition) that it should be accepting.
 Infinite repetition of the step() procedure will emit many levels, but the smallest level we see infinitely often is 1.
-It corresponds to node 2, labeled by {0,1,3}: this is the highest node we visit infinitely often while steping through this tree in a loop.
+It corresponds to node 2, labeled by {0,1,3}: this is the highest node we visit infinitely often while stepping through this tree in a loop.

 Similarly, a loop of two transitions labeled by [1] and [3] should be rejecting.
 Stepping through the tree will emit infinitely many 2, a rejecting level.